Accepting applications for the REM on February 28, 2025.

 When

-- March 2025: Poster presentation at the Emerging Researchers Conference in Washington DC paid by the REM program for high-school students and K12 teachers.
+- March 2026: Poster presentation at the Emerging Researchers Conference in Washington DC.

 Topics include